The Arduino category lists all articles that deal with the construction, operation and programming of Arduino microcontrollers.

 Weiterlesen

-One thing that makes ESPEasy so practical and universal is the ability to read and control various sensors and actuators via commands.
-Especially in combination with appropriate rules, this results […]
+One thing that makes ESPEasy so practical and universal is the possibility to read and control different sensors and actuators via commands.
+Especially in combination with corresponding rules, [...]

 Weiterlesen

-Each project consists not only of many important hardware components but also of the appropriate software.
-It is often less work to assemble the project than to write the appropriate […]
+In addition to many important hardware components, each project also consists of the appropriate software.
+It is often less time-consuming to assemble the project than to write the appropriate software later.
+These [...]

 Weiterlesen

-The great thing about the concept behind the Arduinos is that in many cases you can benefit from the work of others.
-It does not matter which sensor you read […]
+The great/practical thing about the concept behind the Arduinos is that in many cases you can benefit from the work of others.
+It almost doesn't matter which sensor you read or [...]

 Weiterlesen

-Especially in the open source world you will sooner or later stumble on GitHub, GitLab or similar online services with "Git" in the name - in search of program code.
-Behind […]
+Especially in the open source world, sooner or later you will stumble across GitHub, GitLab or similar with "Git" in the name - when searching for program code.
+Behind this are various [...]

 Weiterlesen

-In recent years, the ESP8266 has become more and more the universal microcontroller that can be used in almost any project.
-A microcontroller for ~2€ including Wi-Fi and with lots […]
+The ESP8266 has become in recent years more and more the universal forest-and-meadow microcontroller that you can use in almost any project.
+A microcontroller for ~2€ including WLAN and with [...]

 Weiterlesen

-Besides the hardware, the right software for your project is just as important.
-A practical and universally applicable firmware for the "forest-and-meadow microcontroller" ESP8266 is the Tasmota firmware.
-This allows […]
+Besides the hardware, the right software for your project is of course just as important.
+A practical and universally applicable firmware for the forest-and-meadow microcontroller ESP8266 is the Tasmota firmware.
+With it you can [...]

 Weiterlesen